swaminathanj/fsd/06_Django_basics.md

     return render(request,'index.html',context=my_dict)
 ```

-## Exercise 1: Counting the number of page visits
+##  Step 6: An Exercise to Count the number of page visits

-Now let's use the template tags to count the number of page visits.
+Now let's use the template tags to count the number of page visits

 * In **views.py**, define a global variable 'clicked' and initialize it to 0.
 * Inside the index() function, increment 'clicked'.